South Korea, US troops hold drills with drones, laser sensors

 More than 120 soldiers from both sides joined forces to fight against a trained team of opposing forces in a mock-up town that appeared similar to the North Korean capital of Pyongyang, built at the Korea Combat Training Centre in the mountains in the eastern city of Inje.

-The drills also mobilised various high-tech weapons systems aimed at beefing up future combat capabilities, with the troops wearing multiple integrated laser engagement systems (MILES), which uses lasers to simulate actual battle.
+The drills mobilised various high-tech weapons systems aimed at beefing up future combat capabilities, with troops wearing multiple integrated laser engagement systems (MILES), which use lasers to simulate actual battle.

-Several drones were flown for reconnaissance purposes, some also firing an assault rifle, while South Korea dispatched a multipurpose unmanned vehicle to carry wounded personnel.
+Several drones were flown for reconnaissance purposes, some also firing assault rifles, while South Korea dispatched a multi-purpose unmanned vehicle to carry wounded personnel.

-Choi Jeong-Il, a captain of the South Korean army's 25th Infantry Division, nicknamed the TIGER brigade, said the unmanned assets and the MILES gear helped identify enemies and gauge the allied troops' casualties.
+Captain Choi Jeong-Il of the South Korean army’s 25th Infantry Division, nicknamed the TIGER brigade, said the unmanned assets and the MILES gear helped identify enemies and gauge allied troops’ casualties.

-South Korea's army launched the TIGER brigade last year as a pilot unit for future warfare operations using artificial intelligence-powered drones and highly mobile fighting vehicles.
+South Korea’s army launched the TIGER brigade in 2022 as a pilot unit for future warfare operations using artificial intelligence-powered drones and highly mobile fighting vehicles.
 It aims to transform all combat units based on that model by 2040.

 The army also held what it called its first international future warfare competition for five days until Saturday, participated by some 300 troops from five countries including Britain, Uzbekistan and Cambodia.
 REUTERS